 In February 2016, the FASB issued ASU No. 2016-02, Leases ("ASU 2016-02").
 ASU 2016-02 requires lessees to include most leases on their balance sheets, but recognize lease costs in their financial statements in a manner similar to accounting for leases prior to ASC 2016-02.
 ASU 2016-02 is effective for annual periods ending after December 15, 2018 and interim periods thereafter.
-Early adoption is permitted.
-We are currently evaluating the new guidance and anticipate that certain operating leases that we have in place will be reflected as both an asset and a liability in our consolidated balance sheet.
-We have not determined which method of adoption we will apply for this new standard.
+We have analyzed our major contracts for indications that they contain a lease, and have identified some leases that will need to be reflected as an asset and a liability in our consolidated balance sheet.
+We are adopting ASC 2016-02 beginning January 1, 2018.
+We are using the modified retrospective method of adoption for this new standard and we are applying several of the available transition practical expedients as part of our adoption.
+The adoption of ASC 2016-02 is not expected to have a significant effect on our results of operations, liquidity or financial position.